-Individuals who attempt to commit acts prohibited by the Code of Conduct may be charged, found responsible and sanctioned to the same extent as if they had committed the prohibited acts.
+Students who attempt to commit acts prohibited by the Code may be charged, found responsible and sanctioned to the same extent as if they had committed the prohibited acts.

-2.9 Bias-Motivated Violations
+2.10 Bias-Motivated Violations

-Any code violation that is determined to have been motivated by hate against individuals or groups outlined in section 1.3 of this code (Equal Opportunity and Non-Discrimination Statement) may result in enhanced sanctions above those typically assigned for the same violations when not motivated by hate.
+Any Code violation that is determined to have been motivated by hate against individuals or groups outlined in section 1.6 of this Code (Equal Opportunity and Non-Discrimination Statement) may result in enhanced sanctions above those typically assigned for the same violations when not motivated by hate.

-2.10 Repeated Code Violations
+2.11 Repeated Code Violations

-Repeated violations of this code are relevant in determining a student's status and continued membership in the College community.
+Repeated violations of this Code are relevant in determining a student's status and continued membership in the College community.
 Progressively more severe sanctions, including suspension or expulsion from the College, may be assigned depending on the nature of the violation(s).

-2.11 Designees
+2.12 Designees